Setting Expectations: Being on the Same Page as Your Lawyer

 But most of all, the expenses and investment of time are highest during a trial, because trials are monumental undertakings with all kinds of research, problems, and challenges that need to be faced.
 For the less-burdensome trials, expect the “trial month” to cost as much as $40,000--at the $250 hourly rate above, this signifies 160 hours-worth of work, and frequently these trials will require our firm to utilize two lawyers at once, or otherwise rely on our staff, who have more modest hourly rates.
 During the trial preparation and trial phase of suit, expect your attorney to be working ten hour days, and to bill for all those hours.
 Further still, more complex trials will be even more expensive.

 Before you even file a lawsuit, you should have a general idea of how time consuming and expensive this process can become, so that you can make an informed decision about whether to actually pursue that suit.
 This is critical because once you’re locked into litigation, it’s hard to find your way out.
-And if you begin getting massive bills from your attorney without any prior warning, then that means something wasn’t communicated to you properly.
+And if you begin getting massive bills from your attorney without any prior warning, then that could mean something wasn’t communicated to you properly.

 This isn't to say your attorney necessarily did something wrong--oftentimes litigation even takes turns that we couldn't predict!
 But nevertheless, nothing is more critical for a successful suit than being on the same page and working as an effective team with your counsel.
 Disputes or surprises about the bills can degrade that relationship quickly and have a negative impact on your case and prospects for success.